jlord/sheetsee-pocket/README.md

 ![ifttt](https://raw.github.com/jlord/sheetsee-pocket/gh-pages/ifttt.png)

-In ifttt.com set up [this recipe](https://ifttt.com/recipes/111549) that will take your each article you archive on Pocket and add it to a row in a Google Spreadsheet.
+In ifttt.com set up [this recipe](https://ifttt.com/recipes/111549) that will take each article you archive on Pocket and add it to a row in a Google Spreadsheet.

-_Now go read some things in your Pocket and archiv`e em.
+_Now go read some things in your Pocket and archive 'em.
 You know, make the datas._

+#### Set up Spreadsheet

 Once you've got some entries, checkout your spreadsheet, change the column headers to: **date, article, tags, url, except**.
 Renaming won't break anything.
 Also, even though it's archiving an except, I'm not using in this project.
 But maybe you can find a neat way to use them?

 While you're at your spreadsheet, you'll want to pusblish it to the web and get it's unique key.
 You'll find that by clicking File > Publish to the Web > Start Publishing, it will then display the key in a window.
 Copy it!

 ![get key](https://raw.github.com/jllord/sheetsee-cache/master/img/key.png)

+#### Paste Your Spreadsheet Key

 Now, visit your fork of this repository.
 Click the `index.html` file, and then when that page loads, click Edit.